jasonm23/onlisp-markdown/onlisp.md

 ## 13.3 Applications

 Later chapters contain several other macros which use information available at compile-time.
 A good example is if-match (page 242).
-Pattern-matchers com- pare two sequences, possibly containing variables, to see if there is some way of assigning values to the variables which will make the two sequences equal.
+Pattern-matchers compare two sequences, possibly containing variables, to see if there is some way of assigning values to the variables which will make the two sequences equal.
 The

 ---